-Where several persons are liable for payment of one customs debt, they shall each be liable for the totality of the debt.
+Where several persons are liable for payment of one customs debt, they shall be jointly and severally liable for the totality of the debt.

-Where one or more of those persons have deliberately infringed the customs legislation, priority shall be given to recovery of the customs debt from those persons.
+[Where one or more of those persons have deliberately infringed the customs legislation, recovery of the customs debt shall first be sought from those persons.]